RaduLucianR/ros2-wcet/README.md

 # ros2-wcet
-Automatically measure the WCET of callbacks in ROS2
+Automatically measure the WCET of callbacks in ROS2.
+THIS IS STILL WIP (WORK-IN-PROGRESS).

 # Software design
 This section details the design decisions taken to create this software tool.